Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Experiments

-\myparagraph{Emergent segmentation properties} Owing to MSSA, segmentation properties emerge in CRATE with merely standard supervised classification training~\cite{Yu:2023}.
-In \figref{fig:attn_map}, we visualize the attention map of the [CLS] token across different models.
-We observe that CBT attends to more semantically meaningful regions in the early layers compared to CRATE, but its segmentation properties do not persist in subsequent layers.
-To address this, we construct a hybrid model, termed CRATE+CBT, where the first half of the attention layers employ MSSA and the latter half employ CBSA.
-In this hybrid model, segmentation properties not only emerge in the very first layer, but are also progressively enhanced in the following layers, rather than fading as in CBT.
+\myparagraph{Emergent segmentation properties} It has been reported that segmentation properties emerge in CRATE with merely standard supervised classification training owing to MSSA~\cite{Yu:2023}.
+Compared to CRATE, our CBT attends to more semantically meaningful regions in the early layers, but the segmentation properties fail to persist in subsequent layers, as shown in \figref{fig:attn_map}.
+To address this phenomenon, we construct a hybrid model, termed CRATE+CBT, where the first half of the attention layers employ MSSA and the latter half employs CBSA.
+In this hybrid model, we observed that the segmentation properties not only emerged in the very first layer, but are also progressively enhanced in the following layers, rather than fading as in CBT.
 Qualitative results supporting this conclusion can be found in Appendix~\ref{app:exp-details}.

-\myparagraph{Robustness under parameter perturbation} As CBSA models low-dimensional subspaces via their attention heads, with parameter matrices corresponding to subspace bases, perturbing these basis vectors with relatively small noise does not significantly alter the subspaces they span~\cite{Wen:NIPS24-DEPICT}.
-Consequently, CBSA exhibits extreme robustness to parameter perturbations, whereas the black-box method Segmenter~\cite{Strudel:ICCV2021-Segmenter} collapses under the same perturbations, as illustrated in the right two panels of~\figref{fig:segmentation}.
+\myparagraph{Robustness against parameter perturbation} As the attention heads of CBSA are modeled as low-dimensional subspaces, perturbing their projection matrices (i.e., subspace bases) with relatively small noise does not significantly alter the subspaces they span~\cite{Wen:NIPS24-DEPICT}.
+Consequently, as shown in the right two panels of~\figref{fig:segmentation}, CBSA is extremely robust against parameter perturbation, whereas the black-box method (\ie, Segmenter~\cite{Strudel:ICCV2021-Segmenter}) collapses under the same perturbation.